 “Think of the buyer’s journey as never-ending.
 They can go left; they can go right.
 They can go up; they can go down.
 Think of the journey from onboarding, to features, to filing a claim, to having babies.
 And that’s where we meet them, where their needs are.
 It doesn’t matter what persona they are, we still need to give them the best experience.” – Ashley Mortimer

-Step Two: After all the buyer’s journeys are mapped (each persona assigned a color), AmFam creates a 12-month timeline.
+Step Two: After creating the customer journey map (each persona assigned a color), AmFam creates a 12-month timeline.

 This timeline encompassed every AmFam persona, every buyer’s journey, and every touch point (including direct mail and email).